Elder abuse: Health consequences

-The risk of death for elder abuse victims are three times higher than for non-victims.
+The risk of death for elder abuse victims is three times higher than for non-victims.

-Common abusers
+Perpetrators

 An abuser can be a caregiver, spouse, partner, relative, friend, neighbor, volunteer worker, paid worker, practitioner, solicitor, or any other individual with the intent to deprive a vulnerable person of their resources.
 Relatives include adult children and their spouses or partners, their offspring, and other extended family members.
 Children and living relatives who have a history of substance abuse or have had other life troubles are of particular concern.
 For example, Hybrid Financial Exploitation (HFE) abusive individuals are more likely to be a relative, chronically unemployed, and dependent on the elderly person.
-Additionally, past studies have estimated that between 16% and 38% of all elder abusers have a history of mental illness.
+Additionally, past studies have estimated that between 16 percent and 38 percent of all elder abusers have a history of mental illness.
 Elder abuse perpetrated by individuals with mental illnesses can be decreased by lessening the level of dependency that persons with serious mental illness have on family members.
 This can be done by funneling more resources into housing assistance programs, intensive care management services, and better welfare benefits for individuals with serious mental illness.
 People with substance abuse and mental health disorders typically have very small social networks, and this confinement contributes to the overall occurrence of elder abuse.

 Perpetrators of elder abuse can include anyone in a position of trust, control or authority over the individual.
 Family relationships, neighbors and friends, are all socially considered relationships of trust, whether or not the older adult actually thinks of the people as "trustworthy."
 Some perpetrators may "groom" an older person (befriend or build a relationship with them) in order to establish a relationship of trust.
 Older people living alone who have no adult children living nearby are particularly vulnerable to "grooming" by neighbors and friends who would hope to gain control of their estates.